Msameim181/Weather-Station-Arduino/README.md

 - Micro SD module (we use Micro-SD/TF)
 - Wemos D1 R1 (Old board, Microprocessor: ESP8266EX, Compatible with Arduino)
 - SIM900 GSM/GPRS (Quad-Band)

+P.S. : You can use Wemos D1 R2 instead R1 but it is a little different in pins, if have any problems just ask [Google](https://www.Google.com/)